saltzmanjoelh/aws-deploy-kit/README.md

 Helps with building Swift packages in Linux and publishing to an AWS Lambda.
 Using this as a package dependency, you can leverage your existing Lambda request and response objects to test your update Lambdas with.
 Take a look at the AdvancedExample in the [AWSDeployKitExample](https://github.com/saltzmanjoelh/AWSDeployKitExample).

+Here are some of the special tasks that you can do with this package:

+* Build and archive a Swift Package in Docker
+* Update an AWS Lambda with a Blue / Green process
+* Test executing your Lambda programatically

+Jump to [Using in Xcode](#using-in-xcode) for the details.
+You can take a look at the [AWSDeployKitExample](https://github.com/saltzmanjoelh/AWSDeployKitExample) project as well.

 ## TLDR
 If you plan on [using this from the command line](#using-from-the-command-line), you will simply build the aws-deploy target and copy the product to somewhere.
 However, I prefer to use this in Xcode, more on this [below](#use-this-in-xcode)